TheGhostHuCodes/omiros/README.md

 - Setting some macOS system configuration, pretty much the ones that I care about.

+**NOTE:** `omiros` currently only installs software/extensions that are present in the configuration file and missing from the system.
+It does not yet remove packages that are present on the machine and absent from the configuration file.
+This safety constraint will probably be lifted in the future.

 ## Getting Started

 1.  **Create a `system.toml` file:**